dfdazac/nb2page/README.md

 A script to convert a Jupyter notebook to a markdown file that can be posted on a GitHub page.
 It does:

 - Call nbconvert to convert a notebook to markdown.
-- Change MathJax mode so that inline math can be rendered when typed with single dollar symbols, e.g. `$f(x) = x + 1$`
 - Add a front matter to specify layout, title, etc.
-- Add a GitHub button that points to a repository.
 - Replace image paths in the generated markdown file to an appropriate folder (e.g. `assets`).
 - Move all the exported files to their respective folders in the page root directory.